yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     <h1>Tailspin Toys</h1>
     ```

-9. Now that you've completed the code change, click on the "Commit..." button on the top right side of the screen.
+9. Now that you've completed the code change, click on the "Commit..." button on the top right side of the screen

     ![The code change above is highlighted on the editing page, and Commit is highlighted at the top right.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image110.png "Completing the code change")